Last updated on 15th February 2023

 Pros and cons of adding GIFs for embedding videos to your emails

-Just like the other two methods of video embedding, GIFs aren’t free from yays and nays.
+Just like the other two methods you can use to embed videos, GIFs aren’t free from yays and nays.
 Neil Patel highlights some of the ayes of using GIFs for embedding a video in an email.
 Some of these pointers are:

 - GIFs don’t require any HTML or video coding language (Woo!)